StudentVoices_CurrentProjects_SymposiumImage

 Event Flyer

 For students in or aging out of foster care, transitioning to higher education can be especially challenging without resources and support.
 As the majority of youth in foster care aspire to attend college, effective policies and practice should be implemented to promote enhanced college attendance, retention, and graduation.
-This session will feature a panel of college students and graduates, each with experience in foster care, to share their insights about how the transition from high school to college and beyond can be supported for this population.
+In this session, you will hear from a panel of college students and/or graduates, each with experience in foster care, to share their insights about how the transition from high school to college and beyond can be supported for this population.